-Other liabilities represent amounts owing by the Group, including outstanding claims.
+Other liabilities represent amounts owing by the Company, including outstanding claims.
 Claims are settled once all due diligence is received from the customer.
 The policyholder is regularly contacted on outstanding requirement to ensure prompt settlement.
 Death claims follow the normal probate process and are settled accordingly.
+Other trading balances are settled in the normal course of business and usually settled within one month.